d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForAdvancedUsers.md

 # Tips and info for advanced users
 Here I will note down more specific details on how the optimizer works and changes in workflow to use it to its fullest extent.

-## Tradeoffs of the Basic preset
+## Tradeoffs of the Standard preset
-The Basic preset is designed to be conservative and not change behavior of your avatar.
+The Standard preset is designed to be conservative and not change behavior of your avatar.
 However there are a couple things it does not consider breakage as otherwise almost no optimizations would be possible.
 1. SkinnedMeshRenderer root bone & probe anchor are ignored when merging.
    When merging meshes it will try to pick the "best" root bone and probe anchor from the source meshes: